tuomoM/ot-harjoitustyo/README.md

 To create the report on checkstyle rules run
 > mvn jxr:jxr checkstyle:checkstyle

 The resulting error log can be found at target/site/checkstyle.html.
-Note that checkstyle has been completely ignored in this project.
+Note that checkstyle rules and checks have been completely ignored in this project.